hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-mesh.md

 The key steps involved when running snappyHexMesh are:

-* *Castellation*: the cells that are beyond a region defined by a predefined point are removed.
+1. {ref}`Castellation <of-mesh-castel>`: the cells that are beyond a region defined by a predefined point are removed.
-* *Snapping*: reconstructs the cells to move the edges from inside the region to the required boundary.
+1. {ref}`Snapping <of-mesh-snap>`: reconstructs the cells to move the edges from inside the region to the required boundary.
-* *Layering*: creates additional layers in the boundary region.
+1. {ref}`Layering <of-mesh-layer>`: creates additional layers in the boundary region.
+1. {ref}`Mesh quality <of-mesh-quality>`: control and verify the quality of the mesh.

-For this example, the *add Layers* option, which enables the addition of viscous layers, was set to *false*.
+For this example, the *add Layers* option, which enables the addition of viscous layers, was set to `false`.

 ```
 /*--------------------------------*- C++ -*----------------------------------*\